geo targeting

 • Increased Efficiency: By only showing advertisements to users in specific locations, businesses can avoid the cost of displaying their advertisements to users who are not likely to be interested in their products or services.
 This can result in a more efficient marketing campaign and a higher ROI.

-• Better Understanding of Your Customers: By analyzing the data from your geo targeting campaign, you can gain a better understanding of your customers.
+• Better Understanding of Your Customers: By analyzing the data from your geo-targeting campaign, you can gain a better understanding of your customers.
 This information is invaluable to any business.
-Not only does it mean you can tailor your ads and promotions to better meet your target audience’s needs and interest, but you can also use this data to make better products for them too.
+Not only does it mean you can tailor your ads and promotions to better meet your target audience’s needs and interests, but you can also use this data to make better products for them too.

 Geofencing works by creating a virtual boundary around a specific location, such as a store or restaurant.
 When a user enters the virtual boundary, they are “fenced in” and can receive targeted advertisements or promotions.
 For example, a business might use geofencing to create a virtual boundary around their store.
 When a user enters the store, they can receive exclusive promotions or ads for products or services offered by the business.